CEDL2017/homework1/results/index.md

 > <a href="https://github.com/tensorflow/models/tree/master/research/slim#Pretrained">Pretrained model of Inception resnet source</a>

 ## Implementation
 In this implementation, I used inception_resnet and the model which is pretrained with ImageNet.
 Baceuse we only have 24 classes instead of 1000 classes which is the original classes number of imageNet, I excluded the weight of the last layer when loading weight.
+Furthermore, because the original database is too large (51GB), I resize all the image with img_resize.py initially.

 ### Optimizer
 I tried two optimizer.
 One is `tf.train.GradientDescentOptimizer()`.
 The other is `tf.train.AdamOptimizer()`.
 When using Gradient Descent, the training loss declines gradually, but it is too slow.
 So, I change the aptimizer to Adam, the loss declines more quickly, but soon the loss would not decline any more.